 The library has expanded over the years since it was founded, and it now contains over 60,000 stock footage clips, 1200 motion graphics templates, and 200,000 music and sound effects, all under a variety of licenses (including the Videvo Attribution License, Creative Commons 3.0, and royalty free).

 For whatever sort of clip you need, there’s literally something for everyone.
 It’s a comprehensive library with much to recommend, as the library does not stop at stock video and footage.
 It’s a one-stop shop for multimedia, as the library includes free music and After Effects and Premiere Pro templates.
 It even includes sound effects!

 Adding Creative Spice

 Videvo is on the base level available for free to anyone without signing up.
-If, however, you want access to the more than 20,000 premium videos on the site, an upgrade to Videvo Plus is just $14.99 per month.
-For that you get Royalty-Free Licensing for use of the clips in your videos, no adverts, and you can cancel at any time.
+If, however, you want access to the premium videos on the site, an upgrade to Videvo Plus is just $14.99 per month, but you can get 15% off with the code MTE 15 to pay just $12.74.
+For that, you get royalty-free licensing for use of the clips in your videos, no adverts, and the ability to cancel at any time.

 There is also an upper level called Videvo Pro for $24.99 per month, that you can get for $21.24 fter applying the same code: MTE 15.
 You get all of the above plus access to more than 100,000 premium audio clips for that extra production gloss.